 TextileGlossary.com

-What is "Breathability" - Definition & Explanation
+What are "Breathability" - Definition & Explanation

 The movement of water or water vapor from one side of the fabric to the other, caused by capillary action, wicking, chemical, or electrostatic action.
 Also known as moisture transport.